Major General Bob Butcher (USMC - Retired, Chairman of the Board)

 Jon is a valued member of the Flying Leatherneck Historical Foundation’s team.

-For nearly seven years Chuck has overseen the day-to-day operations of the Foundation by providing administrative assistance to the Board of Directors and management team.
-He also serves as liaison between the Foundation and Museum staff and is the Foundation’s primary point of contact for volunteers, MCAS Miramar military leaders and the general public.
+For nearly 13 years, Chuck has managed the day-to-day operations of the Foundation office, and provides support to the Board of Directors and management team.
+Chuck also serves as a liaison between the Foundation and the Museum staff.
+He maintains the Foundation’s critical databases, computers/office equipment and correspondence records.
+Chuck is the Foundation’s primary point of contact for the museum volunteer team, MCAS Miramar military leaders and civilian executives as well as Foundation members and the general public.

 Ginger Raaka, Retail Manager